What is child abuse?

-Child abuse can take many forms: sexual, physical, emotional, and even neglect.
-The clearest definition of abuse is that it is any action (or inaction) which causes harm to a child or a young person under the age of 18.
+Child abuse is any action (or inaction) which causes harm to a child or a young person under the age of 18.
+There are many different forms of child abuse such as physical, sexual and emotional mistreatment and even neglect.

 Child abuse – the effects